 Simply take the time to check before you order.
 If you want a second opinion then ask a friend or colleague and even though we do double check for errors at Sticky Labels we can’t be held accountable… Or if you are printing at home then remember that haste = waste.

 It may not just be spelling or grammar, it could be a wrong image, a poorly aligned spacing or any combination of issues that mean your labels will go wrong and you will have to start again.
 So please, always check, check and check again that all information is correct!

 Be Clear In Your Message

-Obviously, some labels need to carry a great deal of information in a very small space, for example e liquid bottle stickers.
-In these cases you have to consider you might need to compromise on things like the logo size when you have legal information, warnings or disclaimers which are necessary to display on your labels.
+Obviously, some labels need to carry a great deal of information in a very small space, for example, e liquid bottle stickers.
+In these cases, you have to consider you might need to compromise on things like the logo size when you have legal information, warnings or disclaimers which are necessary to display your labels.